 Still, there’s an easier option than hacking Apple IDs.

-Scammers can also simply use fake accounts.
+Scammers can also simply use fake accounts for FaceTime calls.

 Let’s use the same example from before, but this time, there’s one little difference.

 You get an incoming FaceTime call, and the email address on it looks like your friend’s.

 But, the incoming call notification doesn’t have your friend’s picture that you added to her contact card on your phone.

 Still, it’s close enough that you wonder if maybe she lost her email address or something, so you answer.

 It’s clearly not her on the other end of the call, so you hang up.